RobHayward/CamTrading/README.md

-# CamTrading
-This will hold the materials for the Cambridge trading course

-- I will use Intro1.Rnw as the main document.
+# Financial Markets and Trading
+Welcome to the course.
+There are links to key materials that we will use in the class.